DarrelASandbox/playground-ai/deeplearning_ai/sc1_chatgpt_prompt_eng/README.md

 # Summarizing

+- In this lesson, you will summarize text with a focus on specific topics.

 > "Given the transcript above, your task is to extract the relevant information to summarize the strategies or tactics involve when it comes to summarizing using LLM."

 The transcript you've provided outlines several strategies and tactics for summarizing text using Large Language Models (LLMs), specifically in the context of product reviews.
 Here's a summary of the key points: